Tanushri-Das/contact-management-app/README.md

 This is a contact management app built using ReactJS, JavaScript, TailwindCSS, React Router v6, React Query and Redux.
 The app includes a dashboard with charts and maps that display COVID-19 data for different countries.

-# Deployed Link : -
+# Livesite Link : -
 https://64eef99f217e9e5240efcf3c--zingy-haupia-ffd7d4.netlify.app/

 # Pages and Functionality
 ## The app has two main pages:

 # Contacts
 This page allows you to manage your contacts.
 You can add a new contact by filling out the form, and the contact will be added to the list.
-You can also edit or delete an existing contact.
+You can also view, edit or delete an existing contact.
 Clicking on a contact's name will take you to the contact details page.

 # Charts and Maps
 This page displays COVID-19 data for different countries.
 It includes a line graph showing the cases fluctuations over